MMBcoin/MamboCoin/README.md

     - From block 0      to	100	    0 MMB
     - From block 101 	to  155000	30 MMB
     - From block 155001	to  405000	15 MMB

+For questions or comments, Please Email MamboCoin@gmail.com or Vist our Discord.